D-Generation-S/space-surivor/docs/components/FlightComputer.md

 ### Add a mode

-To add a note please got to the [developer section][flight-computer-as-developder] of this documentation.
+To add a note please got to the [developer section][flight-computer-as-developer] of this documentation.

-[flight-computer-as-developder]: ../developer/FlightComputerAsDeveloper.md
+[flight-computer-as-developer]: ../developer/FlightComputerAsDeveloper.md